Contributing to Newt or Newtmgr Tools

 This guide shows you how to perform the following:

-- Install Go on either Mac OS X or Linux.
+- Install Mac OS X, Linux, Windows.
 (Tasks that are specific to each platform are called out.)

 - Setup the Go environment.